 Tell your doctor if you have ever had any unusual or allergic reaction to burosumab-twza or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of burosumab-twza injection in children younger than 1 year of age.
+Appropriate studies have not been performed on the relationship of age to the effects of burosumab-twza injection in children younger than 6 months of age with X-linked hypophosphatemia and in children younger than 2 years of age with FGF23-related hypophosphatemia.
 Safety and efficacy have not been established.